-Statement on Equity, Diversity, and Inclusion, and Accessibility
+Statement on Equity, Diversity, Inclusion, and Accessibility

 New York City Audubon believes all people have the right to a close connection to the natural world and the right to a healthy environment.
 Preserving our environment is only possible if we all feel that connection.
 We recognize that inequities in our society are widespread and hinder access to nature.
-Only by embracing equity, diversity, and inclusion, and accessibility as values and striving for them in practice will we begin to foster a love of nature in all people and inspire them to be active stewards of the environment.
+Only by embracing equity, diversity, inclusion, and accessibility as values and striving for them in practice will we begin to foster a love of nature in all people and inspire them to be active stewards of the environment.
 We further believe that to thrive as an organization and effectively advance our mission and vision, the diversity of New York City’s people must be represented in, and welcomed into, our leadership, staff, and membership.
 The expertise, values, and perspectives of a diverse and inclusive organization are fundamental to expanding the reach and impact of our conservation, advocacy, and educational efforts.
-We commit to building an equitable, diverse, and inclusive, and accessible New York City Audubon, dedicated to protecting nature for all of New York City’s people and its wild birds.
+We commit to building an equitable, diverse, inclusive, and accessible New York City Audubon, dedicated to protecting nature for all of New York City’s people and its wild birds.

 Board Member Chris Cooper leads Feathered Friends Walk in Van Cortlandt Park.
 Photo: NYC Audubon